Josiah-tan/quick-projects-nvim/README.md

 # Plugin Dependencies

 - this requires you to get telescope and its own dependencies
-	- telescope is neovim 0.5 + only
+	- Note that telescope is neovim 0.5 + only
 		- so build your neovim from source, or get the latest release!
 - I'm also assuming that you are using vim-plug here
 	- but feel free to use whatever package manager that you like!